erizocosmico/go-itergen/README.md

 * **Filter:** apply a function and will return an array with all the elements whose result was true.
 * **All:** will return true if all the elements return true after applying the given function.
 * **Some:** will return true if any of the elements return true after applying the given function.
+* **Concat:** will return a new slice with the contents of the current appending the given slice.
+* **Find:** will return the item and the index of the first occurrence that returns true after applying the given function.
+* **ForEach:** will execute a function for every item.
+* **Reverse:** will return the slice in reversed order.
+* **Splice:** will return a new slice with a number of items removed after the given start.

 More will come after these four, but this is the basic functionality that is going to be provided.